Up-and-down Cubs struggle to maintain momentum

 CINCINNATI -- Anyone who thought Thursday’s thrilling ninth-inning rally to propel the Chicago Cubs over the Washington Nationals meant the team was ready to take off simply wasn’t reading the situation correctly -- or was exercising some wishful thinking.

-Even the ever optimistic Joe Maddon preached caution.
+Even the ever-optimistic Joe Maddon preached caution.

-“Hopefully, we’ll see what happens,” the Cubs manager said after Thursday’s game of whether it might provide a spark.
+“Hopefully, we’ll see what happens,” the Cubs manager said after Thursday’s game on whether it might provide a spark.
 “You’re always looking for that moment.
 You don’t know until the next day’s game is played.”

 The next day saw the Cubs crashing back to earth, especially on offense, in a 5-0 loss in which they mustered only three hits.
 Reds starter Scott Feldman lulled his former team to sleep with an average fastball velocity of 89 mph, third slowest for him this season, according to ESPN Stats & Information.